AlexandraBoghiu/LFA/README.md

 # LFA

-EN: Project within the laboratory of Formal Languages and Automata theory, year 1, semester 2.
+   Project within the laboratory of Formal Languages and Automata theory, year 1, semester 2.
 The project was made in Python.

 Exercise 1.
 Implement a library/program in a programming language of your choosing to load and validate the following input file: